 - Click the Define a lead scoring type button.

-- Enter a name and optionally a description of your new scoring type.
+- Enter the name for your new scoring type.

-- To add more levels of engagement, click +Add a stage.
+- To add more levels of engagement, click (Add).

 NOTE: The threshold of each subsequent stage you add needs to be higher than the previous stage.